Māori King movement: Powers

 The Kīngitanga has been a parliamentary elected monarchy since 1890.
 Power is divided between the Kauhanganui, the Kīngitanga and Waikato Tainui parliament, and the standing Māori monarch.
 The position of the Māori king is mainly a highly respected ceremonial role within the Waikato Tainui iwi with limited powers.
-Nevertheless, the standing monarch can influence tribal policy based on their mana and is entitled to appoint one of the 11 members on the Te Arataura, the executive board of the Kauhanganui.
+Nevertheless, the standing monarch is entitled to appoint one of the 11 members on the Te Arataura, the executive board of the Kauhanganui.

 Although the monarchs of the Kīngitanga are not recognised by New Zealand law or by many Māori iwi, they hold the distinction of being paramount chiefs of a number of important Māori iwi and wield some power on a local level, especially within the Tainui iwi.

 The use of the title of "Māori King" has been challenged by various Māori leaders, namely by those of the north.
 In his discourse, David Rankin, a leader of the Ngāpuhi iwi of Northland, explains that the monarch is not the king of all Māori.
 The argument states that by the kīngitanga claiming ownership of such a title, the rangatiratanga and mana of iwi not associated (or strongly associated) with the movement is thereby diminished, infringing therefore upon their identity and autonomy as Māori and iwi.

 Practices

 A coronation celebration, the Koroneihana, is held annually at Tūrangawaewae marae at Ngāruawāhia.
 A Bible is traditionally used during the crowning of a monarch.

 The poukai is an annual circuit of visits by the Māori monarch to marae that support the King movement.
-The tradition was started in the 1880s by Tāwhiao, the second Māori King.
+The tradition was started in the 1880s by Tāwhiao, the second Māori king.
 The gatherings include feasting and cultural performances.

+Honours system

+In 2014, King Tūheitia Pōtatau Te Wherowhero VII and the Māori King movement established an independent honours system outside the New Zealand and Commonwealth governments to recognize those individuals who have been strong supporters of Māori and Māori issues.

+Speaking at the closing of the annual Koroneihana on 21 August 2014, Kīngi Tuheitia acknowledged that while honours were not typically the Māori way, they were necessary to celebrate the efforts of Māori allies and to put the achievements of Māori individuals on equal standing as other sovereign states.

+Three separate orders were created, each with a badge repeating the motto seen on the Kīngitanga coat of arms, Ko te mana motuhake, meaning "The self-determination and control over one’s own destiny".
+The senior-most honour, The Order of King Pootatau Te Wherowhero, also confers a collar upon investiture.

+Tuheitia recognized Ihakara Porutu "Kara" Puketapu and Koro Tainui Wētere, both longtime New Zealand public servants and Māori community leaders as the founding members of the Order of the Taniwha.
+Dr Puketapu had previously turned down other National and Commonwealth honors, but lent his name to be invested in the Kīngitanga order.
+Named for the mythical beings that serve as guardians of the people, the award is meant to be an order of merit dedicated to individuals who have also served as guardians of the Māori people and heritage.